ATTPC/Spyral/README.md

 - Workspace parameters: These are file paths to either raw data, the workspace, or various AT-TPC pad data files.
 - Run parameters: Run numbers over which the data should be processed, as well as indications of which types of analysis to run
 - Detector parameters: detector conditions and configuration
-- Gas parameters: energy loss parameters
 - Trace parameters: parameters which are used in the peak identification and baseline removal analysis
 - Cross-talk parameters: parameters used in cross-talk removal, after peaks have been identified
 - Clustering parameters: point cloud clustering parameters
-- More to come...
+- Estimation parameters: used to generate estimates of physical observables
+- Solver parameters: used to control the physics solver (minimzation or kalman filter)

 ### Running